vladbph/cymatix-doc/README.md

         INT_NO: no|nope|I don't think so|negative|no way|...
 ```

 Number of epochs to train.
-By default it is `100000`
+By default, it is `100000`
 ```
     "n_epochs":100000
 ```
 Embedding vector size.
-By default it is `50`
+By default, it is `50`
 ```
     "emb_dimension":50
 ```
 Number of hidden units.
-By default it is `100`
+By default, it is `100`
 ```
     "n_hidden":100
 ```
 Dropout coefficient for feature vector.
-By default it is `0.1`
+By default, it is `0.1`
 ```
     "dropout_W":0.1
 ```
 Dropout coefficient for hidden units.
-By default it is `0.1`
+By default, it is `0.1`
 ```
     "dropout_U":0.1
 ```
 Optimizer name.
-By default `Adam`
+By default, `Adam`
 ```
     "optimizer":"Adam"
 ```